PRECIOUS-Gold inches up as sluggish euro zone data rekindles growth fears

 Global shares erased this week’s gains after the weak manufacturing surveys from Asia and Europe stoked fears of a slowdown in global growth.

-The euro zone numbers come at a time when global markets were slowly recovering from fears of a slowdown after a slew of positive data from China and the United States.
+The euro zone numbers came at a time when global markets were slowly recovering from fears of a slowdown after a slew of positive data from China and the United States.

 Also on investors’ radar will be developments in U.S.-China trade talks.